I know, it sounds incredibly dramatic and over the top, but I'm being totally serious.

 Your IT support could be be reluctant for you to become Cyber Essentials certified as they believe they have the necessary measures in place to protect your organisation.

 They might tell you "We have a firewall, why do we need Cyber Essentials?"

-I'll give you three reasons why this is the incorrect approach.
+I'll give you two reasons why this is the incorrect approach.

 - The tools you may be using can't guarantee an 80% reduction in cyber threat like Cyber Essentials is proven to give.

 - The reason Cyber Essentials can provide an 80% reduction in risk is due to the five technical controls, which are implemented in order for an organisation to become Cyber Essentials certified.